beoliver/brepl/README.md

 $ go run main.go -port 8080 -serve-from ../public
 ```

 You can now go to [http://localhost:8080](http://localhost:8080)!
-Notice that while you can interact with the page, you **can not** open a connection!
+If you are still running the `prepl` on port `8888` from the earlier example, you will already be able to connect and have a look around.

 ## Lein
 For a quick test you can add the following `jvm-opts` to your `:user` profile located at `~/.lein/profiles.clj`.
 You can can use whatever value for `:port` you want.